dfm/emcee/docs/user/quickstart.rst

 It's probably overkill this time but how about we use 250 :ref:`walkers
 <walkers>`?
 Before we go on, we need to guess a starting point for each
 of the 250 walkers.
-This position will be a 50-dimensional vector so the the initial guess should be a 250-by-50 array—or a list of 250 arrays that each have 50 elements.
+This position will be a 50-dimensional vector so the initial guess should be a 250-by-50 array—or a list of 250 arrays that each have 50 elements.
 It's not a very good guess but we'll just guess a random number between 0 and 1 for each component: